-- Outcomes: During the Q4 reporting period, ESH's jail-based referrals (304) decreased modestly compared to Q3. - Drivers: While the overall trend of increasing referral totals is driven by systemic demand, the sustained decrease in demand seen in Q2-Q4 2020 resulted from the COVID-19 pandemic's arrival in February 2020 and its ongoing impacts to the behavioral health and criminal court systems.
+- Outcomes: During the Q1 reporting period, ESH's jail-based referrals (337) increased moderately compared to Q4. - Drivers: While the overall trend of increasing referral totals is driven by systemic demand, the sustained decrease in demand seen in Q2-Q4 2020 resulted from the COVID-19 pandemic's arrival in February 2020 and its ongoing impacts to the behavioral health and criminal court systems.
 As the department has increased capacity and gained efficiencies in its processes, the criminal court system and mental health community have demanded the department's services at a pace that has outstripped gains made in capacity and efficiencies.
 Q1 and Q2 2021 saw jail-based competency evaluation demand return to the historic peak in 2019.
-Significant additional growth in Q3 pushed referrals to record levels, and while demand levelled off slightly and modestly decreased in Q4, order numbers for ESH remain the second highest on record.
+Significant additional growth in Q3 pushed referrals to record levels, and while demand levelled off slightly and modestly decreased in Q4, orders increased by 10.1 percent to set new record highs in Q1 2022.
+Q1's increase arrived in spite of seasonal variations in referral levels and the peak of the Omicron variant.

 Figure 8.
-Shows Total WSH and ESH Combined Referrals for Jail-Based Evaluations FIGURE 8.
-Both Hospitals Competency Outpatient (Jail) Evaluations
+Shows Total WSH and ESH Combined Referrals for Jail-Based Evaluations